google/flatbuffers/docs/source/Compiler.md

 -   `--force-empty-vectors` : When serializing from object API representation, force vectors to empty rather than null.

+-   `--flexbuffers` : Used with "binary" and "json" options, it generates data using schema-less FlexBuffers.

+-    `--no-warnings` : Inhibit all warning messages.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.